drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/OtherSingleCellData.rst

 ===============================================

 This workflow was designed for demultiplexing and detecting doublets in scRNA-seq data.
-However, additional data types are becoming more frequently used - `i.e` snRNA-seq, snATAC-seq and dual snRNA-seq + scATAC-seq.
+However, additional data types are becoming more frequently used - `i.e.` snRNA-seq, snATAC-seq and dual snRNA-seq + scATAC-seq.
 Based on our experiences with this data we have some recommendations and considerations to take into account when applying demultiplexing and doublet detecting softwares to these data types.